Where We Work

 See our interactive map

-In this new video produced by the Beat Making Lab in partnership with IntraHealth International and PBS Digital Studios, viewers can see the young aspiring musicians who gathered in June to learn how to make beats—and how to take charge of their own sexual and reproductive health.
+In this new video produced by the Beat Making Lab in partnership with IntraHealth International and PBS Digital Studios, viewers can see the young aspiring musicians who gathered in June to learn how to make beats—and how to take charge of their own sexual health.
 The video is the first in a series of six.
 It premiered today on VICE, and will be featured over the next several weeks in the Wall Street Journal and on Public Radio International’s The World.

 During the IntraHealth-sponsored lab sessions in Addis Ababa, Ethiopia, the Beat Making Lab team trained a group of 18- to 25-year-olds to compose driving, original beats based on a fusion of traditional rhythms and modern techniques.
 The students then learned to use software to transform the beats into their own unique compositions.